kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - *Party: No change when prompted*
 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip Sith Raid CS
 - Run down hall to right until Larrim accosts you: 1,2,4
+  - See the [Credit Route](#other-random-loot) for possible tweaks to this shopping trip based on random loot from the Endar Spire

 ```
 SHOPPING: Larrim